-This table shows the regression estimates of parameters β_k in (1).
-For each earnings category, we report the corresponding percentile interval in the family earnings distribution (according to PNAD 2015), and the n. of obs. used in the regressions.
-Dependent variable: ENADE score (last-year undergrad. exam).
-More than 10 min. wages is the base category.
-Base controls are age, race, and gender.
-A student's classroom is defined as the higher-education institution where she studies, major, ENADE year, and class cohort.
-Mean (s.d.) of dep. var.: 46.81 (14.52).
-Robust standard errors are reported in parentheses. p < 0.05, p < 0.01, p < 0.001.
+Notes: This table shows the regression estimates of parameters $\beta_k$ in (1).
+For each earnings category, we report the corresponding percentile interval in the family earnings distribution (according to PNAD 2015), and the number of observations used in the regressions.
+Dependent variable: ENADE score (last-year undergraduate exam).
+More than 10 minimum wages is the base category.
+Base controls are age, race and gender.
+A classroom is a group of students in the same higher-education institution, major, ENADE year and class cohort.
+Mean (SD) of the dependent variable: 46.81 (14.52).
+Robust standard errors are reported in parentheses. \\\ p < 0.001.